-- Against you, you only, have I sinned and done what is evil in your sight, so that you may be justified in your words and blameless in your judgment. - P Behold, I was brought forth in iniquity, and in sin did my mother conceive me. - Behold, you delight in truth in the inward being, and you teach me wisdom in the secret heart. - Purge me with hyssop, and I shall be clean; wash me, and I shall be whiter than snow. - Let me hear joy and gladness; let the bones that you have broken rejoice. - P Hide your face from my sins, and blot out all my iniquities. - Create in me a clean heart, O God, and renew a right spirit within me. - P Cast me not away from your presence, and take not your Holy Spirit from me. - Restore to me the joy of your salvation, and uphold me with a willing spirit. - P Then I will teach transgressors your ways, and sinners will return to you.
+- For I know my transgressions, and my sin is ever before me - Against you, you only, have I sinned and done what is evil in your sight, so that you may be justified in your words and blameless in your judgment. - Behold, I was brought forth in iniquity, and in sin did my mother conceive me. - G Behold, you delight in truth in the inward being, and you teach me wisdom in the secret heart. - Purge me with hyssop, and I shall be clean; wash me, and I shall be whiter than snow. - C Let me hear joy and gladness; let the bones that you have broken rejoice. - Hide your face from my sins, and blot out all my iniquities. - C Create in me a clean heart, O God, and renew a right spirit within me. - Cast me not away from your presence, and take not your Holy Spirit from me. - C Restore to me the joy of your salvation, and uphold me with a willing spirit. - Then I will teach transgressors your ways, and sinners will return to you.